Click on button above to view MS Watches/Warnings/Special Wx Statements.

 SATURDAY

-Mostly cloudy in the morning, then partly sunny with a chance of showers and thunderstorms in the afternoon.
-Highs in the mid 80s.
-Chance of rain 30 percent.
+Mostly sunny.
+A slight chance of showers and thunderstorms in the morning, then showers and thunderstorms likely in the afternoon.
+Highs in the mid 90s.
+Chance of rain 60 percent.

 12-48 Hr Surface Forecast Maps, TWC 4-Panel Surface Forecast, Fire Danger, Day 1 Precip, Day 2 Precip, Days 1-5 Precip, Severe Weather Pot.-Day 1, Day 2